lavaground/InvisibleArmor/README.md

 Credits:

-Thanks to Olipro, he knows why xD
+Thanks to Olipro for giving me a decompiled version of the needed file xD

 ------------------------------------------------------------------------------------------------------------------------